 However, some city officials and many residents have questioned its efficiency and message.

-Councilwoman Patricia Lockwood said the city has invested hundreds of thousands of dollars in a contract and campaign and she wants to make sure the campaign is successful.
+Councilwoman Patricia Lockwood said the city has and .
 Many residents have also expressed concerns about the cost and meaning of the "Be Closer" slogan and logo.

 But Assistant City Manager and DDA Director Michael Burns said Be Closer promotes Fenton to an outside market and gets people from other areas to visit.